It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

 Unlike the Roomba S7 that has a camera, the D7 utilizes the LIDAR laser distance sensor that fires laser signals to detect obstacles and help it draw a map.

-However, Neato does not have the auto empty system that the S9+ has so it’s not completely hands-free.
-But the LIDAR sensor enables it to work even in areas where it is completely dark.
+However, Neato does not have the auto-empty system that the S9+ has, so it’s not entirely hands-free.
+But the LIDAR sensor enables it to work even in areas where it is entirely dark.